nowatermelon/skyrim/FAQ.md

 ---
 ### It stays on black screen when I try to load a save.
-It might be caused by upscaling (I initially selected DLSS + Frame Generation).
-You can try changing the upscaling section in `overwrite\SKSE\Plugins\CommunityShaders\SettingsUser.json` to match the values in `SettingsDefault.json`.
+It might be caused by Upscaling (I initially selected DLSS + Frame Generation).
+You can try changing the Upscaling section in `overwrite\SKSE\Plugins\CommunityShaders\SettingsUser.json` to match the values in `SettingsDefault.json`.

 [[Top]](#contents)